Who are we?

 Here are a few hints about supporting your child when reading at home: Supporting your Child’s Home Reading

 A decodable book is simpler to read, using learnt phonetic code.
 When a reader sees the words ‘rat’, ‘dad’, ‘mum’, ‘cat’, and ‘as’ in a decodable book, each sound is represented by one letter.
 Simple codes are applied at this level.
-Our semi-decodable books are aimed at developing readers who are learning that two letters can also make one sound.
+Our books have many decodable and semi-decodable words and are aimed at developing readers who are learning that two letters can also make one sound.
 For example, ‘that’ is made up of three sounds; ‘th/a/t’.

 Why chapter books?

 Children like to belong at school and with their peers.
 Nobody wants to be ‘different’ and chapter books are ‘cool’ and with illustrations and captions, they are easier to understand.
 The chapters are a way of sequencing main ideas and events in the stories.
 Chapters are featured in a contents page and are directly linked to the page where the chapter starts.
 Our eBooks enable children to interact with the different chapters and refer back to illustrations, chapter headings and events in the stories to assist their comprehension.
 The Reading Mountain® will soon include an interactive audio option for children who require more support.
+Bilingual audiobooks (Chinese) are currently being developed.
 Stay tuned!

 Why graphic novels?

-Children need support when reading direct speech.
+Children need support when learning to read direct speech.
 Phrasing is a skill.
-When characters are ‘seen’ to be speaking to each other (in speech bubbles) or thinking (in thinking clouds) meaning is supported and the child is more likely to predict the tone of the dialogue and may want to read with expression and fluency.
-Everyone likes it when a book is read aloud with expression and special effects!
+When characters are ‘seen’ to be speaking to each other (in speech bubbles) or thinking (in thinking clouds) meaning is supported and the child is more likely to predict the tone of the dialogue and read with expression and fluency.
+Audiences like it when a book is read aloud with expression and special effects!
 Make sure you acknowledge the efforts your child makes if you see them using ‘special character voices.’
 It is a sign that your child is having a positive reading experience.

 See our blog: ‘Developing a Growth Mind Set’ for more information on the effects of different types of praise on willingness to learn- (very interesting stuff!)